-On this page your will find the Expat Cape Town Car Rental options and get answers to the most asked questions from fellow expats.
-We have collected reviews and tips over the last ten years, thanks to many expats and visitors who have shared their experiences on rental agencies with us on the site and in our Facebook forum.
-This input did give us some real insights we now want to share with you.
+Here we will show you Cape Town Car Rental options and you will also find answers to the most asked questions by fellow expats.
+We have collected so many reviews and tips over the last ten years, thanks to many expats and visitors who have shared their experiences about rental agencies with us on the site and in our Facebook forum.
+This input did give us some real insights we want to share with you here.

 There are many Cape Town car rental agencies operating in the Mother City.
-The prices vary widely depending on the season and the length of rental.
-It always is advisable to get at least three quotes from Cape Town car rental companies or compare on one of the price comparison sites.
-The major car rental agencies that also have a desk at the Cape Town International Airport and at various points throughout the city are as follows: Avis Car Hire, Budget Car Rental, Dollar Thrifty, Europcar Rentals, FirstCarRental, Hertz, National Alamo and Tempest Sixt.
+The prices vary widely depending on the season and the length of the rental period.
+It always is advisable to get at least three quotes from Cape Town car rental companies or compare on one of the international price comparison sites.
+The major car rental agencies that also have an office desk at Cape Town International Airport and at various points throughout the city are as follows: Avis Car Hire, Budget Car Rental, Dollar Thrifty, Europcar Rentals, FirstCarRental, Hertz, National Alamo and Tempest Sixt.

-Often, smaller Cape Town car rental companies offer car rentals which are really great value.
-We had recommendations for the following sites, however, only few of them offer longer term rentals.
-See their websites for contact details.
+However, smaller Cape Town car rental companies might offer much better car rental deals which are still reliable and thus will be more valuable.
+We had recommendations for the following sites listed below, however, please note that only few of them offer longer term rentals, i.e. longer than one month.
+Please see their websites for contact details.

 Make sure you compare like for like regarding the insurance cover and excess which all the companies handle differently.
 With all companies, it is advisable to confirm your pick-up date via telephone or email the day before you want to collect the car.